Fire and rescue services

 To protect your belongings in your vehicle:

-Robberies and assaults on foreigners occur in Lisbon, Porto and the Algarve area, including at popular tourist locations.
-Incidents of physical assault associated with pickpocketing have been reported to the police.
+Robberies and assaults on foreigners occur, particularly in Lisbon, Porto and the Algarve area at popular tourist locations and nightclubs/bars.
+Incidents of pickpocketing and physical assault, including sexual assault, have been reported to the police.

 To reduce your risk of violent crime: